-- Lot 1: Svilaj on The Sava River (connection Corridor X) Doboj (South) 64 km; - Lot 2: Doboj (South) Sarajevo South (Tarčin) 150 km; - Lot 3: Sarajevo South (Tarčin) Mostar (North) 58 km;
+- Lot 1: Svilaj on The Sava River (connection Corridor X) - Doboj (South) - 64 km;

-- Lot 4: Mostar (North) - Bijača on the southern border with Croatia - 68 km.
+- Lot 2: Doboj (South) Sarajevo South (Tarčin) 150 km; - Lot 3: Sarajevo South (Tarčin) Mostar (North) 58 km; - Lot 4: Mostar (North) Bijača on the southern border with Croatia 68 km.

-The total length of Corridor Vc is about 340 km in Bosnia and Herzegovina.
+The total length of Corridor Vc is about 335 km in Bosnia and Herzegovina.

 The potential environmental impacts of the proposed motorway have been assessed in four separates Environmental Impact Assessments (EIA) corresponding to each Lot.
+The Federal Ministry of Environment and Tourism issued an environmental permit for subsection Bijača - Zvirovići (Zvirovići - Kravice and Kravice - Bijača) in October 2010, as well as for subsection Počitelj - Zvirovići in April 2014.

-Implementation of the construction is on entities levels.
-The Government of Federation of BIH has already completed construction of 47 km section of highway in Lot 2 north of Sarajevo (Sarajevo (Jošanica) - to Bilješevoj) and it is under construction another section between Sarajevo (Jošanica) and Vlakovo known as Sarajevo bypass.
+Implementation of the construction is on entities levels (i.e. Federation of Bosnia and Herzegovina and Republika Srpska).
+The Government of Federation of BIH has already completed construction of 82 km section of highway in Lot 2 from Tarčin to Drivuša (Zenica South), including section between Sarajevo (Jošanica) and Vlakovo known as Sarajevo bypass and 10 km on the southern border with Croatia, subsection Zvirovići - Bijača.